Student Spotlight: Cynthia M. Head

 In fact, Head plans on taking Lifelong Learning courses for many years to come.
 She even doesn’t mind the nearly hour-long drive from her home to campus, regardless of whether it’s sunny or snowing.

 “I may be a little late but never not attending.
 A cup of hot coffee and I am ‘ready to roll!’” she said.
 “On the days I drive to College of DuPage, I wake up excited and ready to come to campus.
+I am doubly pleased with the opportunities COD offers.
 I thoroughly recommend to anyone reading this to get a CE catalogue and really read the course descriptions.
 The amount of thinking and work that goes into producing them is a work of art.”

 College of DuPage